ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 There are many papers on every type of model one can have heard (or not yet) heard of, for use is a multitude of sectors, industries, and services.
 Timeseries forecasting has its own niche, but one can imagine the different types of challenges encountered in timeseries forecasting for different situations.

-A few papers to choose from:

-General Review of Models Used for Timeseries Modelling https://www.mdpi.com/2078-2489/14/11/598
+General Review of Models Used for Timeseries Modelling: https://www.mdpi.com/2078-2489/14/11/598

 The paper is a review of a large number of modelling algorithms.
 Factoring in the various approaches that can be used to prepare the data for timeseries modelling, the number of options